len/Arrows/README.md

 As many systems based on Smalltalk-80, it comes complete with an environment for interactive programming, blurring the distinction between user and programmer.
 It contains a complete development environment that allows you to browse classes, inspect objects, debug, and change anything 'live' while it is running.

 ### Notation
 The notation is intended to be as close as possible to standard mathematical notation, yet adhering completly to Smalltalk syntax.
 For this we use unicode in Smalltalk code.
-Special characters can be input by typing the backslash character followed by the character name, similar to LaTeX.
+Special characters can be input by typing backslash followed by the character name, similar to LaTeX.
 For example, ℤ can be input as \\Z, α as \\alpha and ⊗ as \\otimes.

-Groups use multiplicative notation with the &centerdot; (\\cdot) binary operator, and the same operator is used for composition of morphisms, so that automorphisms can seemlessly be group elements.
-Rings and modules use operator \* for multiplication, and ring elements also support the &centerdot; operator as a synonym in order to seemlessly be members of groups of ring units.
-The ! operator is used for coercion.
-The ^ operator is used for exponentiation as well as conjugation by group elements, and for creating free modules. &oplus; (\\oplus) is used for direct sums, &otimes; (\\otimes) for tensor products, &times; (\\times) for cartesian product, direct product of groups, ring products, and in general for categorical products.
-Intersection or meet is implemented with the /\\ operator (as well as pullback of morphisms), and union or join with \\/ (as well as pushout of morphisms).
-The double arrow =\> is used for the internal hom functor, -\> for accessing canonical morphisms between objects, and the branching arrows -\< and \>- are used for retrieving canonical projections and coprojections in objects that were constructed as products or coproducts.

 ### Tests
 Unit tests are used to verify the algebraic structures behave as they are supposed to.
 The simplest tests verify *axioms*.
 For example, a test for a ring would create random elements of the ring and verify associativity, distributivity, etc. Other tests verify *theorems*: given a theorem, the test builds random examples and corner cases and verifies the theorem holds in those particular cases.